allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code.
 Refactor and eliminate redundancy whenever possible.
 Remember, code is read far more often than it is written."

 This reminder emphasizes the importance of keeping code simple and understandable, as it enhances maintainability, reduces errors, and improves overall efficiency in software development.

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to understand and modify, as it will save time and reduce errors in the long run."